dunglas/frankenphp/docs/performance.md

 ## `resolve_root_symlink`

-By default, if the document root is a symbolic link, it is automatically resolved by FrankenPHP (this is needed by PHP).
+By default, if the document root is a symbolic link, it is automatically resolved by FrankenPHP (this is necessary for PHP to work properly).
 If the document root is not a symlink, you can disable this feature.

 ```caddyfile